 Advantages of good communication at work

 Communication in the workplace affects various aspects of work life.
 On the one hand, you have to consider who is talking to whom: Does communication at work take place at the same level, i.e. between colleagues of the same rank or is there a hierarchical gradient?
-On the other hand, it must be viewed in the macroscopic context of the entire company, as well as in relation to each individual.
+On the other hand, it must be viewed in the context of the entire company, as well as in relation to each individual.

 Conversations strengthen interpersonal ties.
-A good bond within the team in turn provides more motivation for employees.
-If an employee perceives their team as an important factor in the work, rather than seeing themselves as a lone fighter, willingness to develop as a team also increases.
-This works in a small working group as well as in the context of the entire company.
+A good bond within the team can therefore be a motivating factor for employees.
+If an employee perceives their team as important to their work, rather than seeing themselves as a lone fighter, the willingness to develop as a team also increases.
+This applies to a small team as well as an entire company.
 If everyone communicates openly with each other, there are no interpersonal barriers and everyone is headed in the same direction.
 In this kind of atmosphere, everyone is willing to give more.

-Correct communication in the workplace: How does it work?
+Effective communication in the workplace: How does it work?

 Ensuring good communication in the workplace

 Once you have realised why good communication is important in the workplace and what distinguishes it, it’s easier to establish a constructive discussion culture in your own company.
 Various techniques have proven their worth in the past.

 In many companies, meetings are perceived as a nuisance because they cost time and are of little use: While one person speaks, the others sit around more or less bored.
 However, it does not have to be this way.
 Open meetings, in which everyone can participate, establish a discussion culture fuelled by interesting contributions.
 Everyone should be actively invited to participate in discussions, ask questions, and present their own ideas.